 - X-rays may show osteolytic bone lesions

 Acne fulminans has been associated with increased androgens (male hormones), autoimmune complex disease and genetic predisposition.
 It may be related to an explosive hypersensitivity reaction to surface bacteria (Propionibacteria acnes).
 Acne fulminans may be precipitated by:

 - Testosterone and anabolic steroids (legally prescribed or illegally taken to enhance muscle growth)

 The syndrome SAPHO (Synovitis, Acne, Pustulosis, Hyperostosis and Osteitis) may be a serious complication of acne fulminans.

 What is the treatment for acne fulminans?

 Patients with acne fulminans should consult a dermatologist urgently.
-Management can prove difficult, and several medications are usually required.
+Management can prove difficult, and several medications are usually required for several months or longer.
 These may include:

 - Anti-inflammatory medications such as salicylates (aspirin)